ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 an error of type `unrecognizedTask`.

-An aggregator is free to use different HPKE configurations for each task with which it's configured.
+An aggregator is free to use different HPKE configurations for each task with which it is configured.
 If the task ID is missing from a client's request, the aggregator MAY abort with an error of type `missingTaskID`, in which case the client SHOULD retry the request with a well-formed task ID included.